Specifies how a strategy exits positions when the ExitLimit formula is used

 With Intraday, NextOpen, or NextClose ExitLimit orders, the trigger price is calculated using the prior bar, and the order can be placed in advance.

 A Intraday ExitLimit is a standard LMT DAY order.

 A NextOpen ExitLimit is a MKT order that is placed if the prior close touched the limit price.

-A NextClose ExitLimit is a MOC order that is placed if the prior close touched the limit price.
+A NextClose ExitLimit is a LOC (limit on close) order at the specified limit price.

 Note that the Exit Logic of a strategy works differently from its Entry Logic.
 Specifically, there is always only one Entry order, while there can be up to three Exit orders.
 The three exit order types each have their own time specifier and function as a "one-cancels-all" order bracket, where the order to logically trigger first becomes the position exit and the others do not.

 To implement a trailing limit price, use PrevExitLimit in the ExitLimit price calculation.